Sshahryar/Java-Programming-I_mooc.fi/README.md

 Repository where I will be uploading my submissions for exercises from the "Java Programming I" course from the University of Helsinki.

-The exercises were submitted using the TMC (test my code) plugin from the Univerity of Helsinki using Intellij, the submissions stored here for keepsake.
+The exercises were submitted using the TMC (test my code) plugin from the Univerity of Helsinki using IntelliJ Idea, the submissions stored here for keepsake.

 They are placed in a folder based on the part of the course they were from.